gageracer/edithor/example/uiresult.md

 InfluenceHub had been running this scheme for five years, targeting vulnerable influencers, trapping them, profiting from their identities.
 Lila's Instagram account—which had continued posting scheduled content while she was missing—was finally taken down by her.
 She posted one final message, a photo of herself with Madison, Claire, and Tomas, all smiling, genuinely happy.

-**Segment 50:** (438 characters)
+**Segment 50:** (434 characters)

 "We're free.
 Thank you to everyone who refused to stop asking questions, especially Kai, who literally saved our lives.
 To aspiring influencers: be careful who you trust.
 Read every contract.
 If something feels wrong, it probably is.
 And remember: you're more than your follower count.
 You're a human being.
 Don't let anyone make you forget that."
 The post got ten million likes.
 Lila never went back to influencing.
 None of them did.

 **Segment 51:** (435 characters)

 They'd all been too damaged by the industry, by what had been done to them.
 Lila went back to school, studied psychology.
 "I want to help other people recover from this kind of manipulation," she said.
 We stayed close.
 I left the influencer world too—couldn't stomach it after everything I'd seen.
 Sometimes Lila and I meet for coffee.
 She's happier now.
 Quieter.
 Lives a life that isn't performed.
 "I don't miss it," she told me once.

-**Segment 52:** (175 characters)
+**Segment 52:** (262 characters)

-.
-Lives a life that isn't performed.
+"Not even a little.
+I finally know who I am when no one's watching.
+Turns out, she's pretty okay.". ife that isn't performed.
 "I don't miss it," she told me once.
 "Not even a little.
 I finally know who I am when no one's watching.
-Turns out, she's pretty okay."
+Turns out, she's pretty okay.".

----

 ### Storyboard Images